frbhusen/Debugging-in-cpp/README.md

 ```

 ## Output:
-### '[a, b, c, d, e] = [5, true, 'c', 1.52]'
+### [a, b, c, d, e] = [5, true, 'c', 1.52]

 ### All the working data types
 - int
 - char
 - double
 - float
 - long long
 - unsinged <data type>
 - string
 - vector
 - set
 - map
 - pair
 - multiset
 - #### The debug works with collections types which you can iterate by
    ```c++
    for(auto it : a)
    ```
 ### Data types that does not work

 - stack
  - queue
  - deque
  - priority_queue